-FAILURE OF COMLEX 1:
+Failure of COMLEX 1:

-- Failure of first attempt: Student placed on modified curriculum that includes up to a two-month delay in clinical clerkship participation and mandatory enrollment in IDIS ooi NBOME Preparation.
+- Failure of first attempt: Student is placed in a modified curriculum that includes up to a two-month delay in clinical clerkship participation and mandatory enrollment in IDIS 001 NBOME Preparation.
 For additional details, please refer to the Student Handbook. - Student passes COMLEX I on second attempt: Promotion to third year.
-(Note: once student retakes the COMLEX I exam, he/she is allowed to continue with clinical clerkships in anticipation of a passing grade.) - Failure of second attempt: Student placed on modified curriculum that includes additional delays in clinical clerkship participation and mandatory enrollment in IDIS oor - NBOME Preparation for a second or subsequent time.
-For additional conditions and details, please refer to the Student Handbook.
+(Note: once student retakes the COMLEX I exam, he/she is allowed to continue with clinical clerkships in anticipation of a passing grade.) - Failure of second attempt: Student is placed in a modified curriculum that includes additional delays in clinical clerkship participation and mandatory enrollment in IDIS oor NBOME Preparation for a second or subsequent time.
+For additional conditions and details, please refer to the Student Handbook. - Failure of third attempt: DISMISSAL

-• Failure of third attempt: DISMISSAL
+Failure of COMLEX 2-CE:

-FAILURE OF COMLEX 2-CE:
+- Failure of first attempt: Student is placed in a modified curriculum that includes up to a two-month delay in clinical clerkship participation and mandatory enrollment in IDIS 002 NBOME Preparation.
+For additional details, please refer to the Student Handbook. - Student retakes COMLEX 2-CE exam: Student is allowed to return to clinical clerkships in anticipation of a passing grade.

-- Failure of first attempt: Student placed on modified curriculum that includes up to a two-month delay in clinical clerkship participation and mandatory enrollment in IDIS 002 NBOME Preparation.
-For additional details, please refer to the Student Handbook. - Student retakes COMLEX 2-CE exam: Student allowed to return to clinical clerkships in anticipation of a passing grade. - Failure of second attempt: Students have a total of five combined attempts to pass COMLEX 1 and 2.
-If student has not yet exceeded this limit, they may continue to prepare themselves for the next examination.
-Student is placed on modified curriculum that includes additional delays in clinical clerkship participation and mandatory enrollment in IDIS 002 NBOME Preparation II, for a second time.
-Otherwise, student is dismissed.
+- Failure of second attempt: Students have a total of five combined attempts to pass COMLEX 1 and 2.
+If a student has not exceeded this limit, they may continue to prepare themselves for the next examination.
+The student is placed in a modified curriculum that includes additional delays in clinical clerkship participation and mandatory enrollment in IDIS 002 - NBOME Preparation II, for a second time.
+Otherwise, the student is dismissed.
 For additional details, please refer to the Student Handbook. - Failure of third attempt: DISMISSAL

-FAILURE OF COMLEX 2-PE:
+Failure of COMLEX 2-PE:

-- Failure of first attempt: Student removed from clinical clerkships and required to return to Kansas City to receive one-on-one instruction from a clinical faculty member as assigned by the Executive Vice President for Academic and Medical Affairs, and Dean of the College of Osteopathic Medicine.
-Student placed on a modified curriculum that includes up to a one-month delay in clinical clerkship participation and mandatory enrollment in IDIS 002 NBOME Preparation II.
-For additional details, please refer to the Student Handbook. - Student retakes COMLEX 2-PE: student allowed to continue with clinical clerkships in anticipation of a passing grade. - Failure of second attempt: DISMISSAL
+- Failure of first attempt: Student is removed from clinical clerkships and required to return to Kansas City to receive one-on-one instruction from a clinical faculty member as assigned by the Executive Vice President for Academic and Medical Affairs, and Dean of the College of Osteopathic Medicine.
+The Student is placed in a modified curriculum that includes up to a one-month delay in clinical clerkship participation and mandatory enrollment in IDIS 002 NBOME Preparation II.
+For additional details, please refer to the Student Handbook. - Student retakes COMLEX 2-PE: The student is allowed to continue with clinical clerkships in anticipation of a passing grade. - Failure of second attempt: DISMISSAL

-D. Dismissal
+Dismissal